-When you subscribe (Business, Agency or Expert insights plans) you get personal assistance by our CRO experts for your tests set up, plus a customized testing plan for the first 3/4 months of your subscription.
+When you subscribe for Self Serve or Expert insights plans, you get personal assistance by our CRO experts for your tests set up, plus a customized testing plan for the first 3/4 months of your subscription.

 Setting up tests is not difficult but requires a bit of a learning curve in order to get really valuable and actionable insights.
 By subscribing you shortcut all that and can jump straight into learning more about your users.
-When you subscribe you also get a substantial discount (from 33% to 45%) over the same test “On demand”.
+When you subscribe you also get a substantial discount (from 33% to 45%) over the same test “Pay Per Test”.

 As an agency we saw the power of testing with Conversion Crimes first hand for our clients.
 We were able to spot usability issues fast and cost effectively, and to back them with real human behavior data.
 It’s always been a laser-focused and eye opening process, and clients loved it.